walking The Camino Frances to Santiago

 The Camino Frances is the most popular of the routes of the Way of St James to Santiago de Compostela in Galicia, Spain.
-The route runs from Saint Jean Pied de Port in France and over the Pyrenees into Spain and then onwards to Santiago de Compostela covering 800km and takes roughly 30 days.
-More in depth information about el Camino de Santiago is here.
+The route runs from Saint Jean Pied de Port in France and over the Pyrenees into Spain and then onwards to Santiago de Compostela covering 800km.

 The French Way Camino traditionally starts in Saint Jean Pied de Port.
 It differs from the Camino del Norte which has tougher sections and is quieter, especially if you like the camaraderie of being around lots of Pilgrims.
 In conclusion, its a long hard slog but I guarantee you will love the journey.

 I have detailed my day by day blog with the stages I walked from St Jean Pied de Port to Santiago de Compostela which took me28 days to walk.
-I used the Camino de Santiago forum extensively as part of my research and was a great aid in my planning regime.
+I used the Camino de Santiago forum extensively as part of my research and was a great aid in my planning regime as well as the American Pilgrims on the Camino website.

 The Camino Frances Terrain